Automated Lay Language Summarization of Biomedical Scientific Reviews: Related Work

 \subsection{Pre-training and Transfer Learning}

-Large pre-trained neural networks have led to recent advances in performance across a broad range of NLP tasks \cite{peters2018elmo, Radford2018ImprovingLU,Devlin2019BERTPO} - especially when the available labeled data is limited \cite{brown2020language}, or there is a shift in domains involved \cite{Hendrycks2020PretrainedTI}.
-Due to the complexity of our task and the relatively small size of our data, we believe that pre-training is a prerequisite to strong performance on our task.
+Large pre-trained neural networks have led to recent advances in performance across a broad range of NLP tasks \cite{peters2018elmo, Radford2018ImprovingLU,Devlin2019BERTPO} - especially when the available labeled data are limited \cite{brown2020language}, or there is a shift in domains involved \cite{Hendrycks2020PretrainedTI}.
+Due to the complexity of our task and the relatively small size of our data, we posit that pre-training is a prerequisite to strong performance.
 Furthermore, recent work shows that adaptive pre-training with domain-relevant unlabeled data \cite{Gururangan2020DontSP} or task-relevant labeled data \cite{Pruksachatkun2020IntermediateTaskTL} can further improve the performance of pre-trained models.
 The intermediate pre-training strategies we evaluated in our experiments are inspired by these findings, and we encourage efforts in finding additional useful data to further improve performance on this task.